WatDuhHekBro/VoidBot/README.md

 # Commands

 - `/say`: Send a message with emotes the bot has access to
-- `/react`: React to a message with emotes the bot has access to
-- `/list-emotes`: Either regex or distance-based search
+- `/list-emotes`: Either an alphabetical list or regex or distance-based filters

 ## Apps (Message)